-Aqueon Betta Bowl Aquarium Kit
+1. Aqueon Betta Bowl Aquarium Kit

 One of the most exciting features of this tank is the LED light on the top.
 The light allows you to view your fish day or night without having to keep a separate light on.

-This 3 gallon fish tank is a plastic and acrylic mixture and has a feeding hole at the top that makes fish feeding more convenient.
+This 3-gallon fish tank is a plastic and acrylic mixture and has a feeding hole at the top that makes fish feeding more convenient.

-It’s a plastic tank and is another very cheap option.
+It’s a plastic tank that is much cheaper than glass alternatives.
 The recommended capacity is roughly one gallon of water, which is a bit smaller than our previous pick.

 This tank also includes an LED light for better fish viewing.
 In regards to the number of fish, this tank is best for housing a single Betta.

-MarineLand Contour Glass Aquarium Kit
+4. MarineLand Contour Glass Aquarium Kit

-The MarineLand Contour Glass Aquarium Kit with Rail Light is a modern looking fish tank.
+The MarineLand Contour Glass Aquarium Kit with Rail Light is a modern-looking fish tank.
 Not only is this tank visually appealing, but it has a bunch of features that make it stand out among the others.

 This tank once again offers a light, but this light has a day and night setting to provide the best viewing possible.

 The tank is all glass and can hold up to 3 gallons of water.
 With that said, if you want a larger tank, you can spend a little more to upgrade to the 5-gallon option.

 If you are looking for a classier and visually exciting tank, then this is the pick for you.

-Tetra 1.8 Gallon Waterfall Globe Aquarium Kit
+5. Tetra 1.8 Gallon Waterfall Globe Aquarium Kit

 It is designed to fit on a desktop or small table.
 It holds a little short of 2 gallons of water and is perfect for a single Betta fish.

 Not only is the waterfall a beautiful feature, but it also serves as a filtration system for the tank to keep it in top condition.
 Just like most of the other tanks on our list, there is a light feature that can be turned on or off at your leisure.

 Betta Fish Care

 However, there are several other details that you should understand before purchasing your new Betta Fish.

 It should also be noted that male Bettas are typically sold at one year of age, while a female Betta fish is sold younger: around 3-5 months.

-Betta Fish Food
+2. Betta Fish Food

 It is also important to provide the Betta fish with the right food.